jnewkirk/collection-setup/README.md

 # collection-setup
-A lightroom plug-in that creates a number of collections and collection sets to simplify management and workflow.
+A lightroom plug-in that creates a number of collections and collection sets to simplify image management and workflow.